writethedocs/www/docs/hiring-guide/index.rst

 Consulting and freelancing
 --------------------------

 The pages in this section offer suggestions for things to consider when starting out and document templates to help you plan your business.
+It is designed to guide you through planning your freelance business step by step.

 The templates are provided as Google Docs.
 View Google's `help center <https://support.google.com/docs/answer/49114>`_ for information on copying and downloading the files.